 Our Resource Center is chock-full of all kinds of resources about and for dialogue & deliberation.
-We have categorized, described, and linked to over 2,800 discussion guides, assessment tools, case studies, D&D programs and organizations, articles, books, videos, and more.
+We have categorized, described, and linked to nearly 3,000 discussion guides, assessment tools, case studies, D&D programs and organizations, articles, books, videos, and more.
 It’s a must-see resource.

 Find it at www.ncdd.org/rc, or click on “resources” at the top of any page on the site.
 You can use the search field, categories, tags or sidebar navigation options to hone in.
 We especially recommend you use the “I’m Looking For…” sidebar box that lets you cross-search categories and tags.

 Participate by submitting resources for review and posting at www.ncdd.org/rc/add.